Neural circuits underlying locomotor behavior in the larval zebrafish

 We are a group of scientists trying to better understand how the brain, spinal cord, and environment interact to produce motor behavior.
 We believe science should be interdisciplinary, open access, conducted with the highest integrity, and that diversity contributes to creative thinking.
 We support the ethical treatment of our fish.
 We think science should be collaborative and fun!

-NJIT and the other half of our Federated Department at Rutgers University-Newark have a shared graduate program.
+NJIT and Rutgers University-Newark have a shared graduate program through our Federated Department.

 This is a 6 day old larval zebrafish swimming in response to a visual cue.
 The larva can swim with its head in a jelly-like substance, while the tail moves naturally.
 We use this setup to image the brain activity while the fish is actively swimming.